tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ## In this workshop you will learn the following:

-1. How to build and train a face detection model in SageMaker
-2. Modify the DeepLens inference lambda function to upload cropped faces to S3
+1. Modify the DeepLens inference lambda function to upload cropped faces to S3
-3. Deploy the inference lambda function and face detection model to DeepLens
+2. Deploy the inference lambda function and face detection model to DeepLens
-4. Create a lambda function to trigger Rekognition to identify emotions
+3. Create a lambda function to trigger Rekognition to identify emotions
-5. Create a DynamoDB table to store the recognized emotions
+4. Create a DynamoDB table to store the recognized emotions
-6. Analyze using CloudWatch
+5. Analyze using CloudWatch

 ![image](https://user-images.githubusercontent.com/11222214/37996605-1ba4be34-31cd-11e8-9e25-ba3a1cdbc9db.png)